+Note 16.
 COVID-19

-The extent of the operational and financial impact the COVID-19 pandemic may have on the Organization has yet to be determined and is dependent on its duration and spread, any related operational restrictions, and the overall economy.
-The Organization is unable to accurately predict how COVID-19 will affect the results of its operations in the 2020-2021 year because the virus' severity and the duration of the pandemic are uncertain.
-However, the Organization anticipates increases in services provided due to the duration of the pandemic, and anticipates a decrease in retail revenue.
+The Organization is unable to accurately predict how COVID-19 will affect the results of its operations in the 2021-2022 year because the virus' severity and the duration of the pandemic are uncertain.
+However, in year ended August 31, 2021, the Organization experienced increases in the needs for services provided due to the duration of the pandemic.
 In addition, the Organization implemented cost-cutting measures to limit the impact and reduce expenses of non-client focused expenses.
+The extent of the future operational and financial impact that the COVID-19 pandemic may have on the Organization has yet to be determined and is dependent on its duration and spread, any related operational restrictions, and the overall economy.